Richard A. Regueiro

 |

-Three containers with different number of particles and fixed boundary particles to demonstrate boundary effects during penetration.
+Three containers with different number of particles and fixed boundary particles

 |